openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -04

    * added support for requesting credential authorization with scopes
-   * removed support to pass VPs in the authorization request
+   * removed support to pass VPs in the Authorization Request
    * reworked "proof" parameter definition and added "jwt" proof type

    -03